andreahbon/MyBudget/README.md

 - Category balances have been implemented (09/03)
 - Previous and next month views have been implemented (13/03)
 - Transfers have been implemented (13/03)
+- Hid "Pay period" date filter (13/03)
+- Added "Clone transaction" function, and fool-proofed the app by adding "Discard changes" messages and stopping updates that would crash the app (add transaction with no amount or description, delete account or category with existing transactions, adding a custom date filter where the end date is before the start date) (17/03)